victoria line, tube map app adventure

 Tottenham Hale: Walk Through the Tottenham Marshlands

-Seven Sisters: Just outside the tube station you’ll find the Seven Sisters Market at 231 High Road N15.
+Seven Sisters: Outside the tube station, you’ll find the Seven Sisters Market at 231 High Road N15.
 This houses a Latin American indoor market.
-Here you can buy beauty products, household goods and sample food from various stalls.
-You can smell the aroma of food filling the air and hear the Latin tunes as you browse around.
+Here, you can buy beauty products household goods and sample food from various stalls.
+You can smell the aroma of food filling the air and hear the Latin tunes as you browse.
 Visit if you’re craving authentic Latin cuisine at affordable prices.

 tube map app, seven sisters market